EE2dev/sequence-explorer/README.md

 * can be used with just a browser and no web server.
 In that case, data has to be embedded in the html file.
 * sankeySeq places the nodes on a fixed grid.
 The state of the sequence (e.g. point in time) has a fixed x position.
 And a certain category has a fixed y position.
 * supports small multiples
-* addition quantitative features can be visualized within the nodes
+* additional quantitative features can be visualized within the nodes
 * links and nodes can be css styled individually for presentations

 For additional features see section [API for sequence explorer](#4-api-for-sequence-explorer).